 ASTM F2054 Burst Testing of Package Seals Using Internal Air Pressurization

-ASTM F2054 burst testing of package seals determines the minimum burst strength of a seal.
+ASTM F2054 flexible package burst validation testing of package seals determines the minimum burst strength of a seal.
 As an ISTA and ISO 17025 certified lab, we realize the importance of burst testing.
 Meeting the ASTM F2054 requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone Compliance creates an accurate test plan to eliminate expensive over-testing.
 Our proven process helps avoid product launch delays.
 Our pricing is competitive and we offer volume discounts.
 Lastly, Keystone takes pride in partnering with customers to achieve package compliance.

-Summary of ASTM F2054 Burst Testing Using Internal Pressure
+Summary of ASTM F2054 Pouch and Flexible Package Burst and Leak Laboratory Testing

 The seal is around a flexible package that is internally pressurized and enclosed with restraining plates.
 This burst test will increase the pressure of the package until the seal bursts.
 The restraining plates serve to stabilize the product and ensure that pressure is distributed evenly.